eldersafe33/discord_imageScraper/README.md

-This is a discord golang bot which sends back an image after user`s requst.
+This is a discord golang bot which sends back an image after user`s request.
 Example: !image "query"